Eating Together nurtures

 The Communal Lunch Project highlights the social function of food to address two issues disproportionately represented in the post-secondary student population: food insecurity and social isolation.
 Grounded in performance theory and food security theory, the project proposes another way of doing lunch on campus.

-Our virtual cook-along program aims to provide access to local ingredients and space for students to connect with each other and develop food knowledge when they can’t be on campus.
-Our in-person campus community kitchen program launches in July 2022.
+Our virtual cook-along program provided access to local ingredients and space for students to feel connected and develop food knowledge during the pandemic years.
+Our in-person campus community kitchen program launched in July 2022.

 Meet our Team